-As per Public Health guidelines for phase four, 70 people can attend in the sanctuary, with two overflow areas of up to 50 people each (MP1 & Fellowship Hall).
-The overflow areas will offer remote streaming of the service.
+To allow for proper social distancing up to 85 people can attend in the sanctuary, with an overflow area that seats 50 people (MP1).
+The overflow area will offer remote streaming of the service.
 Any additional guests (usually less than five) will be seated with proper social distancing in the Sanctuary.

 Are we following social distancing guidelines?

 Sanctuary and over-flow room seating has been reworked to insure social distancing guidelines.
 As you make your way to the center of the foyer an usher will seat you at a location appropriately distanced from others.
 Dismissal will be done row by row by an usher.
 Please socialize outside the building where you can assure a safe distance.
 Pre and post service gathering times such as our coffee and donut times will be suspended during this phase.

 We “highly recommend” all our attendees to wear a face covering (mask) per the (IDPH) guidelines for places of worship.
 All volunteers are “highly recommended” to wear a mask or face shield.
 Please understand that due to health reasons some attendees might not be able to wear masks.
 As soon as the IDPH makes face masks optional in public, we will also.